Flashfyre/Spectrite/README.md

 Y = Diamond Rod

 ### Spectrite Sword
 A ridiculously powerful sword made entirely of Spectrite.
-This sword creates a small explosion when used on an entity and inflicts a stronger and wider spread Spectrite Damage effect than the diamond handle version.
-Neither allies nor blocks are affected by this explosion.
-There is a cooldown period (default 1.75s) for hitting an entity with Spectrite Damage and no Spectrite Damage will be applied if the sword is used before this cooldown has finished, though the item will be damaged just as much either way so it is more efficient just to wait for the cooldown to end.
-The Spectrite Damage effect will deal high damage to non-Spectrite shields.
+This sword inflicts dispersed Spectrite Damage III with a cooldown.
+Neither allies nor blocks are affected by this damage.
+There is a cooldown period (default 3.5s) for hitting an entity with Spectrite Damage and no Spectrite Damage will be applied if the sword is used before this cooldown has finished.

-Superchromaticity Effect: Spectrite Damage level increases from II to III
+Superchromaticity Effect: Cut cooldown in half

 Crafting Recipes: